tinymce/tinymce-docs/_includes/configuration/contextmenu.md

 If the same name is registered as both a context menu section and a menu item, the context menu section takes preference.

-The default configuration includes the context menu items for all plugins that provide a context menu; `link`, `image`, `imagetools`, `table`, and `spellchecker`.
+The default configuration includes the context menu sections for the following plugins: `link`, `image`, `imagetools`, `table`, and `spellchecker`.

-Alternatively, the editor's context menu can be disabled by setting this option to `false`.
+To disable the editor's context menu, set this option to `false`.

 **Type:** `String` or `false`